| The corridors of the Snake Pit are home to all varieties of serpent, and are inhabited by a society of powerful nagas and salamanders.

 The bottom floor of the Snake Pit will always contain a large, heavily-guarded rune vault.
 There are eight possibilities:

-- Three Stairways (snake_hunt): One of the nastier rune vaults, this vault's entrance chamber is filled with a variety of nagas, including nagarajas and guardian serpents, as well as three upward staircases and some known, permanent teleport traps.
+- Three Stairways (snake_hunt): One of the nastier rune vaults, this vault's entrance chamber is filled with a variety of nagas, including nagarajas and guardian serpents, as well as three upward staircases.
 Because of this, players often find themselves out in the open facing several dangerous enemies as soon as they enter the floor (though due to the fact that one of these staircases may be an escape hatch, there may also be a normal staircase leading to another part of the floor).
 After clearing this chamber, there are several narrow hallways and small chambers densely packed with further guards, with the rune located all the way in the back.

 - Serpent's Egg (snake_pit): A large rectangular chamber with an oval stone chamber in the middle, open at the top.
 The entire chamber is heavily populated with nagas of all sorts, and the rune can be found resting against the inner wall of the "egg".